bugzilla/bugzilla/docs/en/rst/installing/upgrading.rst

 Before Git, we used to use Bazaar and, before that, CVS.
-If your installation of Bugzilla consists of a checkout from one of those two systems, you need to upgrade in three steps:
+If your installation of Bugzilla consists of a checkout from one of those two systems, you need to upgrade in two steps:

-1. Upgrade to the latest point release of your current Bugzilla version.
-2. Move to Git while staying on exactly the same release.
+1. Move to running from a Git checkout, while staying on exactly the same release.
-3. Upgrade to the latest Bugzilla using the instructions for :ref:`upgrading-with-git`.
+2. Upgrade to the latest Bugzilla using the instructions for :ref:`upgrading-with-git`.

 See :ref:`migrating-from-bazaar` or :ref:`migrating-from-cvs` as appropriate.